RianNegreiros/social-network/README.md

 ### Users can

-- register
+- Register
-- authenticate with email or Facebook
+- Authenticate by email or Facebook
-- Upload Photos
+- Check users profiles to see bio, photos, events, followers and following
-- Check profile to see bio, photos, events, followers and following
+- Edit their own profile
-- Follow users
+- Follow and unfollow users
 - Create activities
 - Edit the activities their are hosting
 - Join others users activities
 - Cancel attendance
-- Comment in the activity
+- Chat in the activity
-- Filter timeline by All Activities/I'm going/I'm hosting or by date
+- Filter timeline by: All Activities, I'm going, I'm hosting or by date

 ### Methodologies

 - Clean Architecture
 - CQRS
-- Code first migrations
+- Code First Migrations

 ### Technologies and Tools